DockYard/ember-service-worker-index/README.md

       // every route in your app.
       includeScope: [/\/dashboard(\/.*)?$/, /\/admin(\/.*)?$/],

+      // Returns the cached version only when network request fails
+      fallback: false,

       // changing this version number will bust the cache
       version: '1'
     }